The task of the New Flying Competition 2020 has been approved by experts from the aviation industry.

 Here you can find a short introduction to the members of the Advisory Council.

-In the study you learn theory and self-organization.
-But after this, it is often the case that it is very difficult to translate the theory into practice.
-In this competition, however, this is an essential prerequisite and I am very curious how the task will be implemented and what special attention will be given to the design.
+During your studies you will learn theory and self-organization.
+But afterwards it is often very difficult to put the theory into practice, often in a time-sensitive manner.
+In this competition, however, this is an essential requirement and I am very curious to see how the task will be implemented and what special attention will be paid to the design: "Simplify as much as possible and add lightness!

 Senior Systems Engineer – ZAL Center of Applied Aeronautical Research GmbH Hamburg